zulip/zulip/help/user-groups.md

 [notified](/help/dm-mention-alert-notifications) as if they were individually mentioned.

-Note that user groups are not the same as group private messages.
+Note that user groups are not the same as group direct messages.
 If you're trying to send a message to a group of people, you'll want to either [create a stream](/help/create-a-stream), or send a [group direct message](/help/direct-messages).